Emacs Lisp: Find Replace Text in Buffer

 Search and Find Replace Functions

-These search functions are used for search text, do find replace, and also move cursor to where a pattern occur:
+These search functions are used to search text, do find replace, and also move cursor to where a text occur:

 The forward versions place cursor at end of match.
 The backward versions place cursor at begin of match.